 Template downsampling: Since the MinMax method doesn’t require that the number of processed template samples would be a power of 2, it can be skipped in both cases (i.e. for current and reference blocks).

-Template filtering: filtering can be applied to template to remove outliers (2 FIR smoothing filters are being tested: [1, 2, 1]/4 and [1, 0, 2, 0, 1]/4 as well as its combination when they are switched subject to block size).
+Template filtering: filtering can be applied to template to remove outliers using the smoothing FIR filter [1, 2, 1]/4.

-Mean values: mean values ymean and xmean can be calculated in several ways:

-Like done for DC intra-prediction mode, i.e. either the longer side of the block (when block has rectangular shape) or both sides (when a block is square) are used to computed DC value.

-Averaging is performed separately for each side and both results are averaged with each other.
+Mean values: mean values ymean and xmean can be calculated by performing averaging separately for each side and both results are averaged with each other.

+Aspect 1 and aspect 2 could be applied to LIC modification.
+Aspect 3 is applicable to both LIC and CCLM parts.